Regulation and licensure in engineering: Germany

 Today (2023) the number of engineers with the academic title Diplom-Ingenieur, with or without a suffix, is on the decline.
 Germany adopted the Bologna Process and changed to a bachelor/master system with the respective academic titles.
 Only very few universities still provide diploma degree courses and grant an academic title with the word engineer (Ingenieur) in the title.
 For a doctorate the Dr.-Ing. is still awarded.

 However, the use of the term Ingenieur continues to be protected even after the implementation of the bologna process.
 This also applies to translations and abbreviations.
 The group of people allowed to use the job title was actually widened.
-Typically since 2013 the engineer laws of the states allow persons who completed scientific or engineering studies of at least three years (e.g. bachelor, or the older diploma studies) at a german academic institution to use engineer as a job title.
+Typically since 2013 the engineer laws of the states allow persons who completed scientific or engineering studies of at least three years (e.g. bachelor, or the older diploma studies) at a German academic institution to use engineer as a job title.
 Also a lot of grandfather cases are covered, like engineers with a Ingenieur (grad.) title.

 Further, the laws of the states contain provisions for the authorities to grant persons who obtained their engineering degree or title from a foreign institution or otherwise the right to use the job title.
 With special provisions for EU member states.

-The state laws typically regard the unauthorized use of the job title engineer as a misdemeanor. § 132a of the criminal code of Germany makes the unauthorized use of an academic degree title a criminal offense.
-Punishable by up to one year of imprisonment or a fine.
+The state laws typically regard the unauthorized use of the job title engineer as a misdemeanor. § 132a of the criminal code of Germany makes the unauthorized use of an academic degree title a criminal offense punishable by up to one year of imprisonment or a fine.

-Engineering Chambers
+Engineering chambers

 Engineers offering certain engineering services need to be a member of an engineering chamber (Ingenieurkammer) by law.
 This is most commonly the case for freelance consulting (Beratender Ingenieur) activities in construction, but can also be required for other engineering work.
-A voluntary membership is also possible.
+Voluntary membership is also possible.

-Engineering Chambers are self-governed and provide services for their members.
+Engineering chambers are self-governing and provide services for their members.